 During the Covid-19 outbreak the American and Global workplace has seen many setbacks and hardships.
 But at the same time, with Covid-19 forcing millions of Americans to work from home, we, as a country, have seen an extraordinary burst of resilience.
 That is who we are as a country, and as a people.
 Specifically, Ohioans have shown an extraordinary drive to keep businesses open and keep each other safe with social distancing.
 It is incredible to say the least.

-The regular readers of our lawyers’ blog know that the Spitz law firm has been tracking the impact of Covid-19, and its impact on employment law for quite some time now. (see More Coronavirus (Covid-19) Tips For Employees, Coronavirus: What Will Happen At Work?; Our Handling Of The Coronavirus (Covid-19) Outbreak; Employment Law: Legislative COVID-19 Response; Coronavirus (Covid-19): Our Firm is Thinking of You and Your Families).
+The regular readers of our lawyers’ blog know that Spitz, The Employee’s Law Firm has been tracking the impact of Covid-19, and its impact on employment law for quite some time now. (see More Coronavirus (Covid-19) Tips For Employees, Coronavirus: What Will Happen At Work?; Our Handling Of The Coronavirus (Covid-19) Outbreak; Employment Law: Legislative COVID-19 Response; Coronavirus (Covid-19): Our Firm is Thinking of You and Your Families).
 If you think you have been wrongfully fired, call our attorneys now for a free wrongful termination consultation.

 As a state, we can hope that after all of this, when we return to some sense of normalcy, that our resolve as a state to thrive will continue.
 Businesses have had to be more innovative than ever.
 Our employment lawyers have discussed the long-term implications of large scale work from home, this week.
 It seems inevitable that things in the workplace and work expectations will change after Covid-19.
 For example, many employers pre-Covid-19 refused to acknowledge or attempt to make telework a feasible option for employees.
 As we all know, Covid-19 has proved on a large scale, although it is not perfect, working from home is a viable option when push comes to shove.